Thiruvaiyaru SR Krishnan

 Krishnan's many interests include playing a number of musical instruments (Indian and Western), and an untiring quest into different systems of philosophy.

-Krishnan with his wife Radha and Krishnan sisters are involved in several philanthropic activities.
+Krishnan with his wife Radha and Krishnan Sisters are involved in several philanthropic activities.
 Krishnan's music performances are mostly fundraisers for Charities and Philanthropy and their recordings supplement the Krishnans' support to charities, Homes for the mentally and physically challenged and hospitals for the underprivileged.

-A gold medalist from the renowned University of Madras (one of the oldest universities in India), Krishnan has the distinction of being a Fellow of the Chartered Institute of Bankers (London) and a Fellow of the Institute of Financial Accountants (London) since 1978.
+A gold medalist from the renowned University of Madras (one of the oldest universities in India), Krishnan has the distinction of being a Fellow of the Royal Chartered Institute of Bankers (London) and a Fellow of the Institute of Financial Accountants (London) since 1978.
 Krishnan has held top executive positions with several International Banks, in Asia, Europe, Great Britain and the US, and has widely traveled the globe for 50 years.
-He is a CEO of one, and founder principal of two other reputed US Fiduciary and consulting firms serving as Fiduciaries at the nomination of several US Federal and State Agencies, Regulators, Banks and Foreign Governments.
+He is a CEO of one, and founder & managing principal of two other reputed US Fiduciary and consulting firms serving as Fiduciaries at the nomination of several US Federal and State Agencies, Regulators, Banks and Foreign Governments.